Hide WP-includes, WP-content/uploads from Your WordPress Site

 Why hide WordPress Folders from Public?

 Owing to an increased number of WordPress CMS attacks, it is essential to Disable Directory Browsing.
 Hackers can exploit directory browsing to reveal files with known vulnerabilities, and in turn exploit it to gain unauthorized access.
-Moreover, directory browsing can be used by outsiders to mimic contents of your file, discover your directory structure and other information.
-Which is why it is imperative to directory indexing and browsing.
+Moreover, directory browsing can be used by outsiders to mimic the contents of your file, discover your directory structure and other information.
+Which is why it is imperative to restrict directory indexing and browsing.

 This can be done by modifying your .htaccess file.
 The .htaccess file is a server configuration file which essentially allows the user to define rules for his server to follow for his website.
 The .htaccess file is located in your WordPress site’s root folder.
 To edit it, you’ll need to connect to your website using an FTP client.
 It is important to note that before beginning to edit your .htaccess file, it is important to download a copy of it to your computer as a backup to be used in case anything goes wrong.